karchjd/GPPMM/README.md

 ## Installation

-Download all files and make sure that the main folder is included in you Matlab path/
+Download all files and make sure that the main folder is included in you Matlab path.

 # Example

-The example in XXX demonstrates all major functions and how they are typically used.
+The example in examples/demoGPPM.m demonstrates all major functions and how they are typically used.